 A versatile bread, pittas are great for making sandwiches, serving with curries and casseroles to soak up sauces or serve with dips.
-This recipe is easy to make and the pittas are freezable.
+This recipe is easy to make and the homemade pitta breads are freezable.

 2tsp fast action dried yeast, 500g strong white bread flour, 1tsp salt, 1tbsp olive oil